 - NOTE: You'll test the wire that is on the engine wiring harness connector side and NOT on the O2 sensor itself.

 - Place your multimeter in Volts DC mode and:

-- Connect the red multimeter lead to battery (+).
+- Connect the red multimeter test lead to battery (+).